RedisLabs/redislabs-docs/content/rs/release-notes/legacy-release-notes/redis-pack-4-5-0-may-2017.md

 Service based connection while others can use DNS name resolution when connecting to databases.

-### Building Large Databases with RAM and Flash Memory in Redis on Flash v2.0
+### Building large databaseswith RAM and Flash Memory in Redis on Flash v2.0

 With Redis Enterprise Pack 4.5, Redis on Flash v2 is production ready.
 RFv2 brings performance, reliability, and stability enhancements